May 24, 2022

 1. Speaking Roles: Speaking roles in particular go hand in hand with sponsorships.
 For instance, when BigMarker sponsors an event, we typically offer the use of our virtual event platform in exchange for a presenting role and branding.
 Because your sponsors are going to have expertise in a topic related to your event, it’s a natural opportunity to provide value for both sponsor and attendee.

 2. Prize Packs and Gamification: Sponsors can use gamification as both an engagement and advertising tool.
 Gamification is essentially a competition that requires attendees to perform specific engagement activities (visiting the sponsor’s booth, etc) to earn points, with the winner receiving a prize pack of the sponsor’s products/services.
 From our experiences with sponsors, this is one of the best ways to foster engagement with attendees and market themselves in the process.
+(Learn how to drive engagement through gamification here.)

 Once you’ve secured your sponsors, set them up for success with proactive communication, onboarding and organization:

 Virtual event softwares require graphics and assets with a strict set of dimensions and specifications.
-Since your event producers need time to upload all of the sponsor collateral to the virtual event site prior to the event, you will need to secure those visual assets from your sponsor as soon as possible.
+Since your event producers need time to upload all of the sponsor collateral to the virtual event platform prior to the event, you will need to secure those visual assets from your sponsor as soon as possible.

 Provide each sponsor a list of all required visual and copy assets, including all dimensions, file formats and character limits upfront in a spreadsheet or list.
 Since you’re repeating the process with multiple sponsors, this will ensure that your team doesn’t forget about anyone.